We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Only by identifying the problem can you work towards an effective solution.

-If you're convinced that you have a genuine employee lateness problem on your hands, it's important to have the evidence to back-up your claims before disciplining the employee.
+If you're convinced that you have a genuine employee lateness problem on your hands, it's important to have the evidence to back-up your claims before disciplining your employee.

 If your company uses timesheets, keep a close eye on them.

-It might be a good idea to switch to an electronic time and attendance system (we know of a good one!) to reduce 'timesheet fraud' and make it easier to check individual time records to see which employees have made a habit of being late.
+It might be a good idea to switch to a digital Time and Attendance system (we certainly know of a good one!) to reduce 'timesheet fraud' and make it easier to check individual time records to see which employees have made a habit of being late.

 Additionally, if the data lets you point to certain instances of lateness, you can ask employees why they were late on a particular day.